neurobagel/documentation/docs/infrastructure.md

     We recommend using GraphDB if these restrictions are not a blocker.

+    **Note: You do not need to download GraphDB from the official website for the setup steps below.**

 === "Stardog"

     **Note: Stardog no longer provides free academic licenses.